vmware/pyvmomi/docs/vim/vm/BootOptions.rst

        Delay in milliseconds before starting the boot sequence.
 The boot delay specifies a time interval between virtual machine power on or restart and the beginning of the boot sequence. enterBIOSSetup (`bool`_, optional):

-       If set totrue, the virtual machine automatically enters BIOS setup the next time it boots.
+       If set to true, the virtual machine automatically enters BIOS setup the next time it boots.
 The virtual machine resets this flag tofalseso that subsequent boots proceed normally. bootRetryEnabled (`bool`_, optional):

-       If set totrue, a virtual machine that fails to boot will try again after the `bootRetryDelay`_ time period has expired.
+       If set to true, a virtual machine that fails to boot will try again after the `bootRetryDelay`_ time period has expired.
 Whenfalse, the virtual machine waits indefinitely for you to initiate boot retry. bootRetryDelay (`long`_, optional):

        Delay in milliseconds before a boot retry.
 The boot retry delay specifies a time interval between virtual machine boot failure and the subsequent attempt to boot again.
 The virtual machine uses this value only if `bootRetryEnabled`_ is true.